top of page

 Eligibility – spouse or child of an Illinois police, fire or correctional officer who was killed or at least 90 percent disabled in the line of duty.
-Awardee must attend an approved college or school.
+Awardee must be enrolled on at least a half-time basis at an approved college or school.
 Beneficiaries need not be residents of Illinois at time of enrollment.

 Award – not to exceed the cost of tuition and fees at an approved two- or four-year school for a maximum of 8 semesters or 12 quarters.

 Eligibility – legal residents who are Black, Hispanic, Asian American or Native American undergraduates, enrolled at least half-time in an undergraduate or graduate teacher education program in an eligible Illinois college or university.
 Recipient must maintain a 2.5 GPA to remain eligible.

 Award – up to $7,500 but not to exceed total educational costs when added to other financial assistance.
 Monies are available for up to 8 semesters or 12 quarters.
 Recipient must work for a designated period of time in a preschool, elementary, or secondary school in the state of Illinois that has at least a 30 percent minority enrollment.

 (Illinois Teachers Loan Repayment Program, Nurse Educator Loan Repayment Program, John R. Justice Loan Forgiveness Program, Public Service Loan Forgiveness, and Veteran’s Home Medical Providers Loan Repayment Program)